Learn the power of digital forensics in helping to successfully solve fraud and embezzlement matters.

 The following descriptions highlight a variety of matters for which Vestige has been retained that involve alleged fraud and embezzlement.
 Each of these fraud and embezzlement cases are real matters that we have worked, but for privacy and confidentiality purposes the relevant information has been sanitized.
 These embezzlement cases are not the entire population of cases matching such criteria, but instead represent a wide sample of the cases we have worked in this specific area.
-Should you need additional information on digital forensic investigations, please contact us.
+Should you need additional information on digital forensic investigations for accounting embezzlement or fraud, please contact us.

 Foreign Owned U.S. Subsidiary